Head-inthe-Cloud/SlugTrails/README.md

-# 🐌 SlugTrail
+# 🐌 SlugTrails

-**SlugTrail: Benchmarking Floor-Plan Localization in Large Indoor Spaces**
+**SlugTrails: Benchmarking Floor-Plan Localization in Large Indoor Spaces**

-SlugTrail is a benchmark and dataset for **floor-plan-based indoor visual localization** in large-scale public buildings.
+SlugTrails is a benchmark and dataset for **floor-plan-based indoor visual localization** in large-scale public buildings.
 It provides floor-plan-aligned egocentric recordings, standardized evaluation protocols, and benchmarking tools for evaluating localization methods under realistic indoor navigation conditions.

 Existing floor-plan localization benchmarks predominantly focus on residential-scale environments.
-SlugTrail aims to move evaluation toward larger and more realistic indoor environments, with particular attention to **circulation spaces** such as corridors, lobbies, and connecting passages, where structural repetition and spatial ambiguity pose significant challenges for localization.
+SlugTrails aims to move evaluation toward larger and more realistic indoor environments, with particular attention to **circulation spaces** such as corridors, lobbies, and connecting passages, where structural repetition and spatial ambiguity pose significant challenges for localization.

 ## 📢 Dataset Release

-**The SlugTrail dataset will be released soon.**
+**The SlugTrails dataset will be released soon.**

 The dataset will be hosted on Hugging Face: